-A technical report on this study (Department of Water and Environmental Regulation 2018) includes scenarios with smaller capacity reconnection structures.
+A technical report on this study is being finalised (Department of Water and Environmental Regulation, in prep.).
+Scenarios with smaller capacity reconnection structures were also modelled.
 For clarity, these are not presented here but are included in the technical report.
 The scenario numbering above (S00, S03 etc.) relates to numbering in the technical report.